Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Blue Jays

-Lourdes Gurriel Jr. -- .205 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Toronto Blue Jays, with Kevin Gausman on the mound, on July 15 at 3:07 PM ET.
+Lourdes Gurriel Jr. -- .211 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Toronto Blue Jays, with Yusei Kikuchi on the hill, on July 16 at 1:37 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Blue Jays.
+He racked up two hits (going 2-for-4) in his last game against the Blue Jays.

 Lourdes Gurriel Jr. Game Info & Props vs. the Blue Jays